 Closed-cell foam

 The disadvantage to the Switchback is that it's less packable and less comfortable than an inflatable pad.
 “I've been using closed-cell foam pads for years, and they never disappoint, but they never really impress me, either, ” admits our lead tester.
 For a warmer and more packable air pad, we like the Klymit Static V2, which comes at a comparable price point.
 If you're concerned about popping your inflatable pad and sleeping on the hard ground all night, the Sea to Summit Comfort Plus Insulated offers two independent air chambers.
 Unlike most other models, even if one of those chambers deflates overnight, your pad will still at least hold some air.
+The WANNTS Ultralight is an inexpensive option, best for people just starting out who still want an inflatable pad.
 But for long-lasting reliability, nothing beats the closed-cell Switchback.

 SPECIFICATIONS